mburakov/receiver/README.md

 ## Running

 There are couple of things receiver implies, i.e. that your system is supported by Intel Media SDK.
 Wayland compositor is expected to support following protocols:
-* linux-dmabuf-unstable-v1,
+* linux-dmabuf-v1,
 * pointer-constraints-unstable-v1,
 * relative-pointer-unstable-v1,
+* viewporter,
 * xdg-shell.

 This is certainly the case with any recent Intel CPU and sway compositor.
 It would probably work with other wlroots-based compositors too.
-I never cared enough to check if Intel Media SDK works on AMD systems.
-In case it does, receiver would work on AMD hardware as well.
+It also works properly on AMD CPU when built without Intel Media SDK.
 Nvidia configurations are certainly not supported.
-Not just VA-API, but also linux-dmabuf-unstable-v1 Wayland protocol are not expected to work.
+Not just VAAPI, but also linux-dmabuf-v1 Wayland protocol are not expected to work.
 So no Nvidia please.

 Provide ip address and port number of listening [streamer](https://burakov/streamer.git) instance on the commandline:
 ```